LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

 To help mange the data stored in a table, one helpful tool is the **primary key**.
-This is an integer assigned to each row in the table, and no two rows in the table can have the same primary key.
+This is an integer assigned to each row in the table, and no two rows can have the same primary key.

 By adding primary keys, every row in the table will be different from every other row.
 For example, if we have two students with the same name, their table